Admission | Conditional Admission | Program Questions

 What is an I-20 form?

-An I-20 is a government document issued by the ALI that certifies to the U.S. Embassy in your country that you are eligible to be admitted to the U.S. as a student.
+An I-20 is a government document issued by SDSU Global Campus that certifies to the U.S. Embassy in your country that you are eligible to be admitted to the U.S. as a student.
 You will need this form to apply for an F-1 student visa.

 What types of financial support documents are accepted?